mathisbot/opengl-fps/README.md

   <h3 align="center">Retro FPS</h3>

   <p align="center">
-    This project aims to recreate a retro FPS shooter in C using only low-level libraries like SDL.
+    This project aims to recreate a retro FPS in C using only one low-level library.
   </p>
 </div>